 1936 – Present Day

 Painted grey for wartime duties, the Queen Mary performed as an invaluable troop transport during World War II.
+She is seen here in 1941, departing Sydney Harbour for the Middle East with Australian troops aboard.

 Still in wartime grey, the Queen Mary is seen here in New York.
 A degaussing ring has been installed on her hull, to protect her from magnetic mines.